gvwilson/sensibleadventures/misc/bear-02.md

 Sergeant Dambu closed the door behind her and saluted.
 "Your Highness," she said, eyes downcast.

 "Sergeant."
-Prince Lormay gestured at stool next to his desk.
+Prince Thokmay gestured at stool next to his desk.
 "Thank you for coming so quickly last night.
 Any further thoughts on why Edward keeps bothering us?"